section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 #### Switch Camera

-Let's add another button in the Live screen page and write the function to switch the camera when the user presses the button.
+Let's add another button in the Live screen to switch the camera when the user presses it.

 Function to Switch Camera